 As Lewis addressed the matter of the war, he defined love for the sinner, even the hostile nation, not as "affectionate feeling, but a steady wish for the loved person's ultimate good."
 If that involves restraining a person or a nation, then the Christian must do that.
-He described this world as a place of training and correction, 424 and he admitted that people must be prepared for unpleasant things in life.
+He described this world as a place of training and correction, and he admitted that people must be prepared for unpleasant things in life.
 But he also admitted that he did not go to religion for happiness, because he could easily get that from a bottle of Port.
 He argued that other religions contain truth, but that all of them come into focus in Christianity.
 He also decried ambition when it is used to get ahead of other people, but not when it is a matter of doing something well.
 He believed that devils exist and that the more a person is in the devil's power the less he is aware of it.
-He expressed his dislike of any form of religious compulsion, and he described many church hymns as "fifth-rate poems set to sixth-rate music," but still with merit because of the value of community, which "gets you out of your solitary conceit."
+He expressed his dislike of any form of religious compulsion, he said that the more appears of the value of community, which "gets you out of your solitary conceit."
 In his most important answer to Bowen, he said that the important thing is not that we find God but that God finds us.